649000/subtracker-rest-api/README.md

 ## Project Name & Pitch

-#### Example:
+#### Subtracker

-TweetWorld
+An application used to track subscriptions based on user preference, built with React, Redux, JavaScript, and CSS.

-An application used to filter data form Twitter based on user preference, built with React, Redux, JavaScript, and CSS.
+#### Technologies

 ## Project Status
 (only necessary if incomplete)